AI-Assisted Budget Variance Explanation Drafts

 Tools & Models Referenced

-• ChatGPT (chatgpt): Efficient first-pass narrative drafting from structured tables.
+• ChatGPT (chatgpt): efficient first-pass variance commentary from structured tables and notes.

-• GPT (gpt), Claude Opus (claude-opus), Gemini Pro (gemini-pro): model families for narrative drafting with analyst review.
+• GPT (gpt), Claude Sonnet (claude-sonnet), Gemini Pro (gemini-pro): practical model families for finance-draft generation with analyst review and evidence checks.